cambrem/blox-game/README.md

 Once the round is over, whether that be by collecting all the treasure and winning or losing all three lives and losing, the screen will display the time it took to complete the game and the option to press p and play again, which will take the user back to the initial screen where they can again choose a difficulty level.
 They can also press esc to exit the game and close the window at this point or any point throughout the game.

-This project includes concepts from modules 2 and 4.
-We are using the module 2 concepts of class inheritance/polymorphism for the different components of the game (player, obstacles, and treasure), and the module 4 graphics concepts for the graphical to actually construct the game and implement the user controls.